muhanad40/Technical-Test-React-Step-Progress/README.md

 ## React Steps Progress Component

 A simple React application that has a steps progress component.
 The user is only allowed to select the next or previous step.
 The user cannot skip a step and select the one after.
+The component will render if it's given a minimum of 2 and maximum of 5 steps.

 I've used stateless components where necessary, but also used a stateful component along with some lifecycle methods.
 I couldn't use the other available lifecycle methods because there's not much use for them for such a simple application.
 I didn't use Redux/Flux because it would be an overkill.